mpustovoi/Spooky-Adventures/README.md

 - 📉 Multiplayer performance can decrease significantly, especially when players are in different dimensions or a lot is happening at once.
 - ⏳ TPS will drop for the first few minutes after world creation due to data initialization.
 Let the spawn area fully load before playing.
 - 🛡 Starter kit may **not equip properly** due to lag.
 Just click the armor or any inventory slot to fix it.
+  - When playing via LAN, the host should manually use `/starterkit give <player> default` to give the starter kit to other players.
+This is an issue of the mod that the author has been ignoring for a long time.

 ## 📃 What's inside: